 College Work Study (Federal or State)

-Students working toward their second bachelor’s degree or teaching endorsement after first bachelor’s degree not eligible for a Federal Pell Grant.
+Students working toward their second bachelor’s degree or teaching endorsement after first bachelor’s degree are not eligible for a Federal Pell Grant.

 Proof of AttendanceFederal Regulations require that students who receive a Pell Grant, Supplemental Educational Opportunity Grant, and/or College Work Study and receive a non-passing grade or drop a course must prove that they attended one day of that course.
 Students will need to submit proof of attendance in the form of an assignment, quiz, or test, or other documentation deemed acceptable by the Office of Student Financial Aid.